 Cellars

 Repair category -

-Notes None.
+Notes Not applicable.

 Electricity

 Repair category 2

 Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
-The electrical installation is dated in part as there is a limited supply of electrical sockets within some apartments.
+There are aspects of the electrical insulation which are aged/dated and require upgrading/improvement.
 Further advice will be available from a NICEIC/SELECT registered electrician.